Crash Boom Bang!: Characters

 A number of characters from past Crash Bandicoot games return in Crash Boom Bang!, though only eight are playable.
 The playable characters include Crash Bandicoot, Coco Bandicoot, Crunch Bandicoot, Pura, Doctor Neo Cortex, Tawna, Pinstripe Potoroo, and Fake Crash.
 All of the characters physically appear as they do in official Japanese Crash Bandicoot artwork and promotions (making the game the only Sierra Entertainment entry in the series to use the Japanese artwork and promotions), though Crash's model was altered for the non-Japanese releases to closer resemble his Crash Twinsanity model.
 The host of the party, the Viscount, is an original character designed specifically for the game.
 His name in the original Japanese version is "Viscount Devil", a reference to the Tasmanian devil native to Australia.
-Other past characters make cameos in the game at one point or another, such as the Lab Assistants, Doctor N. Gin, Tiny Tiger, Doctor Nefarious Tropy and Polar.
-Aku Aku serves as the player's tutor, while Uka Uka makes a cameo appearance as a purchaseable item in the shop.